ShiroyaJay/HCAI/README.md

 > Course project repository — TUHH, Semester 2

 This repository holds my coursework for **Human-Centric Artificial Intelligence**.
-The course is about the human-centric aspects of machine learning, so every project is articulated around **interaction with humans**: each one is a small application meant to be *used* by real users, not just a model script.
+The course is about the human-centric aspects of machine learning, so every project is articulated around **interaction with humans**: each one is a small application meant to be *used* by real users.

 ---

 ## Final Goal

-One single **Django website** that bundles all sub-projects (4 small projects) behind a shared **launch page** (`home` app).
+One single **Django website** with all sub-projects (4 small projects) behind a shared **launch page** (`home` app).
 Each sub-project is a Django app inside this one project, reachable from links on the home page.

 **Requirements (from the course):**